GerritCodeReview/plugins_git-repo-metrics/README.md

 git clone --recursive https://gerrit.googlesource.com/gerrit git clone https://gerrit.googlesource.com/plugins/git-repo-metrics pushd gerrit/plugins && ln -s ../../git-repo-metrics . && popd
-cd gerrit && bazel build plugins/git-repo-metrics
+cd gerrit && bazel build //plugins/git-repo-metrics:all
 ```

-The output plugin jar is created in:
+Two jar will be created:

 ```
-bazel-genfiles/plugins/git-repo-metrics/git-repo-metrics.jar
+bazel-bin/plugins/git-repo-metrics/git-repo-metrics.jar
+bazel-bin/plugins/git-repo-metrics/libdelegaterepositoryunwrapper.jar
 ```

 ## How to install

-Copy the git-repo-metrics.jar into the Gerrit's /plugins directory and wait for the plugin to be automatically
+Copy the `git-repo-metrics.jar` into the Gerrit's `<gerrit_site>/plugins` directory and the `libdelegaterepositoryunwrapper.jar`
-loaded.
+into the `<gerrit_site>/lib` directory.
+Restart your Gerrit instance and the plugin will be loaded.

 ## Configuration